Courses OfferedBarnard Catalogue

 - 3 points.

-Each student will take a course on Harlem, chosen from among the offerings at Barnard or Columbia.
+Each student will take a course on Harlem, chosen in consultation with her advisor, from among the offerings at Barnard or Columbia.

-Each student will, with the approval of the program director, select five electives which focus on a central subject, theme or set of questions.
-Of these five, at least one must be on Africa, one on Gender, and three additional courses.
+Each student will, with the approval of her advisor, select five electives.
+Of these five, one must be on Africa and one must concern issues of gender.

-AFRS BC 3998x - Directed Research, a one-semester program of interdisciplinary research leading to the writing of the senior essay.
+Students will complete a one-semester program of interdisciplinary research in preparation of a senior essay.

-The Africana minor consists of six courses to be distributed as follows:
+The Africana minor consists of five courses to be distributed as follows:

-1. AFRS BC 2004x Introduction to Africana Studies
+1. AFRS BC 2004x Introduction to African Studies

 2. AFRS BC 2006y Introduction to the African Diaspora